-One of the best ways to be mindful of your own and others' health this March is to protect against, and prevent the spread of, the frighteningly contagious influenza virus.
+One of the best ways to be mindful of your own and others' health is to protect against, and prevent the spread of, the frighteningly contagious influenza virus.
 Here’s why getting immunised early offers you the best defence.

 Colder months are almost here, which means the time has come for us in the southern hemisphere to take up our yearly fight against flu.
 Current reports from the United States, which usually sees a peak in the occurrence of flu around February, have called the recent strain of flu ‘formidable’.
 This is in response to an upsurge of flu cases that led to a higher-than-usual number of hospitalisations and other complications.